page_title_detailed

 For a CTC test, you’ll go to a lab to have a blood sample taken by needle from a vein in your arm.
 The vein is usually on the inside of your elbow, but sometimes a vein on the wrist or back of the hand is used.

-Healthcare professionals can also take a blood sample through a chemotherapy port if you have one.
-This is a small device placed under the chest skin near a vein so chemo can be delivered.
+Healthcare providers can also take a blood sample through a chemotherapy port if you have one.
+This is a small device placed under the chest skin near a vein so chemotherapy can be delivered.

-CTC tests measure the amount of tumor cells in your blood to predict:
+CTC tests measure the number of tumor cells in your blood and can help predict:

 • How well a treatment is working to control the cancer